Home < Learn About Modest Needs < Frequently Asked Questions < Questions And Answers for Applicants

 Back To Top

-What kind of assistance can Modest Needs offer me/my family?
+What kinds of assistance can Modest Needs offer me/my family?

-Modest Needs offers three types of grants: Self-Sufficiency Grants, Back-to-Work Grants, and Independent Living Grants.
+Modest Needs offers four types of grants: Self-Sufficiency Grants, Bridge Grants, New Employment Grants, and Independent Living Grants.
 The grants we offer at Modest Needs come with no strings attached and do not ever have to be repaid.

 To learn more about the types of grants we offer at Modest Needs, please read about our Grant Types and Eligibility Requirements.